orbeon/orbeon-forms-doc/xforms/events-extensions-other.md

 <!-- toc -->

-## Optional ev: prefix for event attributes

-The usual XForms way of using XML events is by prefixing attributes with the `ev:` prefix.
-This is in fact not absolutely mandated by XForms, and leads to heaver attribute syntax, so Orbeon Forms allows using the attributes without a namespace.

 ## Creating keyboard shortcuts with the keypress event

 You can, by listening to the `keypress` event, run actions as users type a certain key combination.
 Your listener can be registered on: